Vocal Cord Paralysis Quiz

 Content updated on Sep 20, 2022

-A condition where the nerves supplying the vocal cords are damaged, causing them to move poorly.
-Causes include strokes, and radiotherapy/surgery to the neck.
+A condition in which the nerves that supply the vocal cords are damaged, causing poor movement.
+Causes include strokes and radiotherapy or surgery to the neck.

 Hoarse voice